MAVENSDC/PyTplot/docs/source/introduction.rst

 Pytplot is an effort by the Laboratory for Atmospheric and Space Physics to replicate the functionality IDL tplot library.
 It is a tool for manipulating, analyzing, and plotting time series data.
 Primarily, it is focused on handling lines and spectrograms from satellite data.
+It can plot using either Qt via pytqtgraph, or using HTML files via Bokeh.

 .. image:: _images/sample.png

+.. raw:: html
+   :file: _images/sample.html

 What does it do?